GenderMagProject/dc/README.md

   - stylesheet.css
   - README.txt
   - Any of the top-level PNG files (e.g., ls-black.png)

-* **If you're MMB**, ignore this note and see "How to Modify Other Files", below.
+* **If you're MMB**, ignore the note above and see "How to Modify Other Files", below.

-* However, it IS OK to directly add/remove/modify any subfolders on the server (subfolders of the "dc" folder)
+* It IS OK to directly add/remove/modify any subfolders on the server (subfolders of the "dc" folder).

 # GenderMag Design Catalog